Wonnangatta murders: Theories

-Up to this point it had been taken for granted that Barclay had been killed by Bamford.
-Speculation now followed the line "that Bamford shot Barclay and afterwards Bamford was shot by some friend of the manager, in revenge, in the good old wild west manner."
+Up to the time Bamford's body was found, it had been taken for granted that Barclay had been killed by Bamford.
+After that, there was speculation "that Bamford shot Barclay and afterwards, Bamford was shot by some friend of the manager, in revenge, in the good old wild west manner".

 Police suspicion naturally fell on Harry Smith, but there was no direct evidence.
 In addition, he would have had to carry out a complex deception about the discovery of Barclay's body, and he was present at the discovery of Bamford's.
 It is also unlikely he would have knowingly allowed the body of his friend Jim Barclay to lie where the murderer left it and be disturbed by animals for three weeks.
 He was not charged.
-Writing in 1980, Harry Stephenson seems to favour the theory that Smith "might have had an answer to the mystery" and noted that the older cattlemen were still reluctant to discuss the case.
+Writing in 1980, Harry Stephenson favoured the theory that Smith "might have had an answer to the mystery" and noted that older cattlemen were still reluctant to discuss the case.

 A second theory was that the two men had been victims of stock thieves.
-Wallace Mortimer suggests Barclay and later Bamford were perhaps killed by horse thieves, and cites "old timers [who] are adamant in their belief such was the reason."
-The Police report refutes this, pointing out that the only stock missing from Wonnangatta was Bamford's horse that had been recovered on Mount Howitt.
+Wallace Mortimer suggests that Barclay and, later, Bamford were perhaps killed by horse thieves, and cites "old timers [who] are adamant in their belief such was the reason".
+The police report refutes that idea, pointing out that the only livestock missing from Wonnangatta was Bamford's horse, which had been recovered on Mount Howitt.

-Wallace Mortimer dismissed any significance of the right shoe and a hat found placed near the crotch of Barclay's body.
-According to Mortimer, the idea that this implied a motive for the killing (Barclay, a ladies man, killed by a jealous husband) came from a novelist, "who had obviously done little or no research into the matter."
+Wallace Mortimer dismisses any significance in the fact that a right shoe and a hat were placed near the crotch of Barclay's body.
+According to Mortimer, the idea that it implied a motive for the killing Barclay, a ladies man, by a jealous husband, came from a novelist, "who had obviously done little or no research into the matter".

 Aftermath

-After he finished his schooling, Jim Barclay's son Jim (junior) went to work for Harry Smith, for many years, at Eaglevale.
-Harry Smith died aged about 86 in 1945.
-Sometime in the late 1970s Mortimer interviewed Jim Barclay Junior for his history of Wonnangatta Station.
-Barclay's enigmatic comment on the murders was; " It was all a long time ago and both the murderers are long since dead.
+After he finished his schooling, Jim Barclay's son, Jim junior, worked at Eaglevale with Harry Smith for many years.
+Smith died in 1945, aged about 86.
+Sometime in the late 1970s, Mortimer interviewed Jim junior for his history of Wonnangatta Station.
+Barclay's enigmatic comment on the murders was: "It was all a long time ago and both the murderers are long since dead.
 I can't see that anything can be gained now, it's all best forgotten."